 The work detailed in this report therefore applies a qualitative method to identify demand for potential sectoral and geographic freight, passenger and other aviation markets.
-As such, the report provides qualitative demand data, derived from 24 interviews, that underpins the proposal to retain Manston as an airport and redevelop the site as a nationally significant infrastructure project.
+As such, the report provides qualitative demand data, derived from 24 interviews with industry experts, that underpins the proposal to retain Manston as an airport and redevelop the site as a nationally significant infrastructure project.